Mah159/Computervision_Augmentation/README.md

 4. Check dataset using EDA
 5. Preprocessing dataset
 6. Try different models
-7. Evaluate the model performance by testing
+7. Evaluate the model performance (loss and accuracy) by testing